 What is Spanish bread?

-Spanish Bread is a popular Filipino bakery treat known for its soft, fluffy texture and sweet, buttery filling.
-The dough is made with yeast, shaped into a log, coated with breadcrumbs, and baked until golden brown.
+Spanish bread is a soft and fluffy bread roll filled with a sweet, buttery mixture.
+The dough is made with yeast, shaped into a log, and coated with breadcrumbs before baking it until golden brown.

-Similar to Pandesal, it's commonly enjoyed for breakfast or as a snack.
-It pairs perfectly with coffee or or a cup of rich tablea hot chocolate.
+It's similar to Pandesal and is often enjoyed for breakfast or as a snack in the Philippines.
+It pairs perfectly with coffee or a cup of rich tablea hot chocolate.

 Ingredients you'll need